We know that when you go to work, you think about your dog all alone at home — and you wonder what they’re doing or if they’re bored.

 Continue to layer and tightly pack the bucket with toys, treats and towels that promote problem solving, as well as big chew treat to top it off.
-As the dog searches through the pail, he will find layers upon layers of entertainment.
+As the dog searches through the pail, they’ll discover layers upon layers of entertainment.

 5. Doggie Popsicle

-Most people are concerned about their pets when they leave home, but with a little bit of care and effort you can easily keep your dog entertained and happy while you’re at work.
+Most people are concerned about their pets when they leave home, but with a little care and effort you can easily keep your dog entertained and happy while you’re at work.